 - GRE Scores: If your GRE scores are not in the 90th percentile we would be looking for other indicators of likely success in the program.
 We make allowances for lower verbal GRE scores for non-native speakers of English.

 - The Writing Sample: A writing sample demonstrating academic work in social science is required.
 This would most likely be a paper or chapters of a thesis from your undergraduate career.
-It should be between 30 and 50 pages, double-spaced in the English Language.
+It should be between 25 and 50 pages, double-spaced in the English Language, exclusive of references or appendix tables.
 It should demonstrate your ability to think analytically about some social science question and communicate it clearly.
 The best writing sample is a completed paper that lays out a hypothesis and presents evidence.

 - Letters of Recommendation: We are looking for three letters from people who can evaluate your ability to do social science, or can comment on your academic performance.
 Letters from people you have worked for outside an academic or research setting generally have little value to us.
 The letters are very important, so getting letters from people familiar with your academic work is extremely valuable.